dustywhite7/pythonMikkeli/courseSlides/5 - Regular Expression.md

 Here, we use a new symbol: `|` (call it the "pipe")
 - Pipes are used to denote options

-What we are saying is that our result should be `100` or a number with the first digit between 1 and 9 and the second digit between 0 and 9, or a single digit between 0 and 9.
+What we are saying is that our result should be `100`, OR a number with the first digit between 1 and 9 and the second digit between 0 and 9, OR a single digit between 0 and 9.

 ---